prayagsclone/DEVCUP_LEGENDBTES_AISSMS/README.md

  created new pages (dashboard ,charts) updated the home,table page and added some snippet of js for slider and globe functions and add imgs
  -> NEW PAGES HOME,DASH_HOME,TABLES, UPADTED CHARTS,CHARTS,CLIENTS- JS
  -> ADDDED NEW IMAGES

+ 6TH COMMIT [4:49 PM]
+ added module of flood predication using python and updated the indext html file with serach functionalitY ->FLOOD PREDICATION
+ -> SEARCH FUNCTION